Feeding The Community

 We are now feeding an average of 200 people per day, nutritious food made with #love and #compassion by our volunteers.

-Meals are served Monday through Friday at 5 pm, as well as Saturday, and Sunday at 12pm.
+Meals are served Monday through Friday at 4:30 pm, as well as weekends at 11:30 am.

 Food Security